 Course Agenda

-Saturday: Start 8:00am at Yamnuska Office then move to local climbing area.
+Day 1: Start at 7:00 am at Yamnuska Classroom then move to a local climbing area.

 Meeting Time and Place

-The course begins at the Yamnuska office at 8:00 am on the Saturday morning.
-The Yamnuska office is located at 200, 50 Lincoln Park, Canmore.
+The course begins at the Yamnuska classroom at 7:00 am on Day 1.
+The Yamnuska classroom is located at 100, 50 Lincoln Park, Canmore.
 See this map for location.

 Transportation

-To keep prices down participants are responsible for their own transport to Canmore and during the program.
-Canmore is a 1hour (100km) drive west from Calgary.
+To help keep prices affordable, participants are responsible for their own transportation, as well as providing transportation for their guide during the program.
+Canmore is a 1hour (100km) drive west of Calgary.

 The weather encountered on this program varies greatly, with the courses at the beginning and the end of the season more prone to cold conditions.
 The list below covers all possibilities.
 Should sunny warm conditions be forecast some items may be unnecessary.
 Remember that weather can change fast so even if the day starts out sunny you may still need rain gear in the afternoon.
 Conditions on the higher climbs on the multi-pitch days are often colder.